ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

   - This handler must call an Arm callback function.
 The [HAL functions section](#hal-functions) explains this in more detail.
   - It is your responsibility to clear the mailbox event.
 You can do this in the event handler.
 - For each core, implement the HAL function that notifies the peer processor about a mailbox event occurrence.
 This is a part of the HAL, and the section below explains this in more detail.
+- For each core, add the "SPM_MAILBOX" component field for its target node in mbed-os/targets/targets.json file.

 ### HAL functions